 - Select this application in the "Apps" list located in the "File Sharing" section.

 - You can now use the "Add" and "Save to" buttons to transfer files over USB.

 - Alternatively you can drag and drop files on and from the "Documents" list.

 Visit this page on Apple's web site if you need more information: https://support.apple.com/kb/ HT4094.

 If the "Use iCloud" setting is active in Audio Memos, you first need to select the memos you want to transfer in the list of memos and send them to iTunes.
 Also note, if you transfer memos to Audio Memos using iTunes, you then need to import them from inside the application (they will not appear automatically in the list of memos like when "Use iCloud" is disabled).
 To import a memo, press the button on Audio Memo's main screen, top of the detail screen, then select "Import from iTunes".

-Audio Memos can be extended by buying extensions.
+Audio Memos can be extended by buying extensions (all the extensions are included in the pro version of the app).
 To display the list of extensions (as well as their prices), press the "i" shaped button on the bottom of the screen with the list of memos, then press "Browse and buy extensions".

 The procedure to buy an extension is similar to buying an application in the App Store application: select an extension in the list, press its price, press "Buy now", then enter your Apple ID credentials (if needed) and confirm your purchase.